-Many commenters noted Indian tribes do not have the financial and staff resources to effectively participate in the Section 106 or environmental review processes nor to meet regulatory deadlines.
+Many commenters noted that Indian tribes do not have the financial and staff resources to effectively participate in the Section 106 or environmental review processes or to meet regulatory deadlines.
 A number of tribal representatives suggested the federal government could do more to increase the capacity of Indian tribes.
 Specific examples of areas in which Indian tribes need training include mapping and Geographic Information Systems.

 The ACHP acknowledges the challenges Indian tribes and THPOs face in participating in the Section 106 review process, especially those created by the lack of adequate funding.
 The ACHP has long supported an increase in the Historic Preservation Fund grants for THPOs and for federal agencies to find creative ways to support all Indian tribes.
-The ACHP has acknowledged that many SHPOs also do not have sufficient funding to maintain staffing and to make technological improvements that would make the Section 106 process more efficient.
+The ACHP has also acknowledged that many SHPOs do not have sufficient funding to maintain staffing and for technological improvements that would make the Section 106 process more efficient.
 Therefore, in 2015, the ACHP adopted the Action Plan to Support SHPOs/THPOs and will continue to implement it.

-- Federal agencies should provide applicants with information and training about the Section 106 and tribal consultation requirements that federal agencies must carry out.
-Federal agencies should also provide clear and explicit instructions to applicants about how to carry out the pre-licensing historic preservation work and tribal coordination. - Federal agencies should seek opportunities, and encourage applicants, to employ tribal expertise in environmental and cultural resource processes. - Federal agencies should provide direct assistance to Indian tribes through training and the development of resource materials to prepare them to fully and more effectively participate in infrastructure reviews.
+- Federal agencies should provide applicants with information and training about the Section 106 and tribal consultation requirements federal agencies must carry out.
+Federal agencies should also provide clear and explicit instructions to applicants about how to carry out prelicensing historic preservation work and tribal coordination. - Federal agencies should seek opportunities, and encourage applicants, to employ tribal expertise in environmental and cultural resource processes. - Federal agencies should provide direct assistance to Indian tribes through training and the development of resource materials to prepare them to fully and more effectively participate in infrastructure reviews. - The ACHP will work with the National Park Service to develop and deliver training for THPOs to prepare them to carry out their responsibilities under the NHPA. - The National Park Service should develop and deliver training for federal agencies, SHPOs, applicants, and other Section 106 practitioners about how to apply the criteria of eligibility